 No. Core Competencies Examples 1.
-A clear understanding of and commitment to public protection and working in the public interest You will have an appreciation of, and commitment to protecting, promoting, and maintaining the health, safety and well-being of patients and the public.
-2. A proven ability to work collaboratively and constructively with others Accepting challenge from others whilst remaining focused on the task.
-Seeing beyond your own personal experience or specialism and considering other information and perspectives.
+A clear understanding of and You will have an appreciation of, and commitment commitment to public protection to protecting, promoting, and maintaining the health, safety and well-being of patients and the public.
+2. A proven ability to work Accepting challenge from others whilst remaining collaboratively and constructively with others focused on the task. with others Seeing beyond your own personal experience or specialism and considering other information and perspectives.
 Showing respect for committee members and all participants in the disciplinary process.
 Giving and receiving constructive feedback.
-3. Understanding of or interest in regulatory/legislative environments or frameworks Working within a framework of legislation, rules, guidance, and standards and understanding legal and procedural issues to achieve consistent determinations.
+3. Understanding of or interest in Working within a framework of legislation, rules, regulatory/legislative environments guidance, and standards and understanding legal or frameworks and procedural issues to achieve consistent determinations.
 Appreciating the PSI's obligation to protect the public and maintain public confidence in the profession and in the system of regulation.

-No. Core Competencies Examples

-Respecting respondents' rights to an objective

-hearing and fair procedures.

-Ability to ach in decreased such and in soul faith and

-Ability to act independently and in good faith and to behave in a fair, balanced and non-
+Respecting respondents' rights to an objective hearing and fair procedures.
+Ability to learn and develop professionally and maintain up to date knowledge of issues relevant to the role.
+Ability to act independently and in good faith and to behave in a fair, balanced and non- discriminatory fashion.

-discriminatory fashion.

-discriminatory rusinon.

-4. Ability to analyse information and Ability to reach objective, proportionate and

-use effective judgement to make reasoned decisions and accept responsibility for

-fair and reasoned decisions decisions.

-Identifying the relevant implications from what is

-being discussed and assessing the impact of a

-decision on all parties involved.

-Clearly explain how conclusions have been

-reached.

-Recognising when information is limited and

-where more information might be needed.
+No. Core Competencies Examples 4.
+Ability to analyse information and use effective judgement to make fair and reasoned decisions Ability to reach objective, proportionate and reasoned decisions and accept responsibility for decisions. rair and reasoned decisions Identifying the relevant implications from what is being discussed and assessing the impact of a decision on all parties involved.
+Clearly explain how conclusions have been reached.
+Recognising when information is limited and where more information might be needed.
 Bringing independent and objective scrutiny.

-Ability to balance the need for proper and

-objective consideration of issues with the

-obligation to deal with matters in a prompt

-manner.

-5. Ability to communicate effectively Ability to communicate clearly and concisely -

-with good interpersonal skills spoken and in writing.

-Being focused and succinct in your communication

-with good/active listening skills.

-Confident in expressing views and opinions in a

-group setting.

-B. oak sermig.

-Ability to communicate courteously with all

-participants in the disciplinary process.

-No. Core Competencies Examples

-Ability to adapt your style appropriately for

-different situations.

-Good IT skills, able to access and communicate

-through email and use file sharing software e.g.

-iPads or other similar devices.

-Hadaystanda and rahras direwite Change and a second the discount of the

-6. Understands and values diversity Shows awareness of the diversity of the

-and fair treatment communities which pharmacy professionals serve

-and an understanding of different needs.

-Commitment to equality, diversity and inclusion,

-impartiality and fair treatment.

-Aware of own biases and manages these

-appropriately.
+Ability to balance the need for proper and objective consideration of issues with the obligation to deal with matters in a prompt manner.
+5. Ability to communicate effectively with good interpersonal skills Ability to communicate clearly and concisely - spoken and in writing.
+Being focused and succinct in your communication with good/active listening skills.
+Confident in expressing views and opinions in a group setting.
+Ability to communicate courteously with all participants in the disciplinary process.
+Ability to adapt your style appropriately for different situations.
+Good IT skills, able to access and communicate through email and use file sharing software e.g. iPads or other similar devices.
+6. Understands and values diversity and fair treatment Shows awareness of the diversity of the communities which pharmacy professionals serve and an understanding of different needs.
+Commitment to equality, diversity and inclusion, impartiality and fair treatment.
+Aware of own biases and manages these appropriately.
 Listens with patience and courtesy.